 It was always my intention to be a “traveling mom.”
 My husband and I traveled extensively before having children.
 We had no plans to let having children keep us homebound but what I didn’t realize was how soon after starting our family we would start our adventures.

-In late August of 2004 I gave birth to a 10-pound bouncing baby boy.
+In late August of 2004, I gave birth to a 10-pound bouncing baby boy.
 He immediately became the light of our lives and, like most new parents, we were content to stay at home and adjust to being parents for the first few months.
+As new parents, there was so much we had to learn.
+But thankfully, with advice/tips from sites like Mommyhood101 and help from family members, we are managing it slowly, but surely.

 Mother Nature had another idea.